-Bilbao – The Perfect City For Kids
+Bilbao For Kids – The Perfect City For Families

 Bilbao was our first city break with children.
 So, obviously the Guggenheim is iconic, San Francisco neighbourhood is cool, and the old narrow streets of Casco Viejo are great to wander but what sealed the deal for us as a family was the way the Bilbaoans eat : I had no idea how much of a cornerstone element pintxos would have on our visit to the city but I think we struck gold with this choice, seeing that all three of our kids are proper foodies, and let me tell you – pintxos are perfect for kids!